ouzi-dev/commit-status-updater/README.md

   * optional
   * default: "true"

 * addHoldComment: If true the action will add a comment to the pull request.
-This is useful if you use prow and you get PRs from forks, you can use `/hold` and `/hold cancel` instead of the status check since the token won't have permissions to do that.
+This is useful if you use prow, since prow won't detect the github actions, so you can use `/hold` and `/hold cancel` to avoid merging the PR before you want. __Important: this will be disabled for forks if `ignoreForks` is set to true, this is because the default github token won't have permissions to add comments if your PR comes from a fork__

   * optional
   * default: "false"